qq431169079/ShadowSuiteFramework/README.md

         Linus Torvalds and contributors: for creating the Linux Operating System.
 	Termux Developers: for creating an amazing terminal emulator for Android.

-	[i] More contributors in program...
+	[i] More contributors in program; Type 'module info [MODULE NAME]' on SSF Console.

 # Requirements
--Tested Operating Systems are Kali Linux, Linux Mint, Termux Terminal Emulator for Android, and Cygwin Terminal Emulator for Windows
++ Tested Operating Systems are Kali Linux, Linux Mint, Termux Terminal Emulator for Android, and Cygwin Terminal Emulator for Windows

--[i] Not yet tested for Windows Operating Systems...
++ Not yet tested for Windows Operating Systems...

--[i] Worked on your operating system but not listed here?
++ Worked on your operating system but not listed here?
 Please contact us and we'll be happy to include it here!

-2.Internet Connection. (for performing remote attacks and/or updating) 3.Python Interpreter version 2 and 3.
++ Internet Connection. (for performing remote attacks and/or updating)
++ Python Interpreter version 2 and 3.
++ Dependencies
-4.Dependencies can be installed automatically in the program.
-(Needs Internet Connection)
+	-Dependencies can be installed automatically in the program.
+(Needs Internet Connection) -To manually install, type "pip install -r requirements.txt" and bash instdeps.bash

 # Installing & Running